 Setup was pretty easy.
 You have to start by installing the Harmony app and it will walk you through most of the steps.
 I was up and running with my TV, Fios, DVD player and Firestick in about 15 minutes from start to finish.

 It’s pretty convenient because I can assign certain buttons to a group of commands.
 For instance with one click I can turn on the TV, switch the input to HDMI 2 (where my cable box is plugged in) and turn on the cable box.

-Now, let’s get down to brass tax – the price.
+Now, let’s get down to brass tacks – the price.
 As of my writing this you can pick one up for about $69 (I put a link above to it’s Amazon page for pricing).
 There were other well-reviewed remotes by Logitech that worked with Firestick, but they were much more expensive.
 Some were upwards of $250.
-So, to me this became a no brainer.
+So, to me, this became a no brainer.